Succeeding with Sales Enablement: Definition, Tools, and Strategies

 To recap all of the information covered here, a fulfilling recipe for sales enablement should include the following ingredients:

 - Shifting focus from the sales funnel to the buyer’s journey

 - A repeatable blueprint for delivering relevant content at each stage of this journey

 - Deep measurement and a data-driven culture

-- The right process for developing a robust sales enablement program: imprinting collaborative habits, choosing the right sales enablement software and tools, putting a team in place to coordinate
+- The right process for developing a robust sales enablement program: imprinting collaborative habits, choosing the right sales enablement platform and tools, putting a team in place to coordinate everything.